Expense management

 Continuing on the point above, manual processes are prone to human errors.
 Plus, it is both time and cost-consuming.
 Going over a hundred expense reimbursements, checking their validity, and ensuring all information is accurate is tedious.

 When done manually, the probability of mistakes in the final outcome is 1 (probability ranges between 0 and 1).
+Moreover, extra time and money will be spent on correcting those errors and reprocessing the claims.

 3. Lack of clarity and communication